Skip to content

 • If you come from a country with a "solid prospect to stay" ("guter Bleibeperspektive"), you can take part in an integration course.
 Currently, asylum seekers from Eritrea, Somalia, Syria and Afghanistan are considered to have a "solid prospect to stay" in Germany.
 To participate, you first need to apply.
 To learn more, read the section: "Where and how can I register for an integration course?".

 • During the Dublin procedure, you are not, in principle, allowed to take part in an integration course.
 However, no one is prohibited from submitting an application; it may be that you will still have a chance to participate in an integration course.
-The best is to visit a counselling centre and let experts help you.
+The best option is to visit a counselling centre and let experts help you, such as the JMD or Migration Counselling for Adults.
 You can read what you can do if your request is rejected in the section “I am not allowed to attend an integration course – how can I learn German?”.

 • If you come from a "safe country of origin," you are not allowed to take part in an integration course.
 Currently, the following countries are considered to be safe countries of origin: all EU member states, Albania, Bosnia & Herzegovina, Georgia, Ghana, Kosovo, North Macedonia, Montenegro, Republic of Moldova, Senegal, and Serbia.